Adige-Calculations/GNU-Linux-handbook/src/systemd.md

-# Init system
+# Services & Init system
-For sake of simplicity, we will look only at Systemd.
+System will be covered, which is the init programme present in the majority of the system out there.

 ## systemd
 Systemd is a system/service manager and initialization tool.
-Responsible for starting and managing system services, often for a user the interface with systemd is the sevice management system via the ```systemctl``` utility.
+Responsible for starting and managing system services.
+Often for a user, the interface is the sevice management system via the ```systemctl``` utility.

 ### systemctl
-Is a command-line utility that is used to control the system service manager (responsible for starting, stopping, and managing system services). systemctl can be used to start, stop, restart, enable, or disable services, as well as to check the status of services and view log files.
+Is a command-line utility used to control the system service manager (responsible for starting, stopping, and managing system services). systemctl can be used to start, stop, restart, enable, or disable services, as well as view the status and log files of those.

 Here are some examples of common systemctl commands: